-Leonie Castelino is an American Contemporary Bojagi Fiber Artist recognized as one of three 20th Century influences in ‘Bojagi’.
+Leonie Castelino is an American Fine Artist, recognized as one of three 20th Century influences as a Contemporary Bojagi Fiber Artist in the book, ‘Bojagi’ by Sara Cook.
 She has broken the traditional rectilinear boundaries of Korean Bojagi, to create works of art with pieced fabric, curved architectural lines, jagged edges, complex colors with the layering of fabric, and sculptures and installations.

 Her art floats off the wall.
 Sculptures take on new ethereal forms, as they hang, or gently move, or serenely turn individually on a mobile, as it too turns with the slightest movement of air, or they dance with a passing breeze.

 Her exhibitions have been characterized by the interplay of beauty, energy, and movement complemented with narrative and social commentary - a constant dialogue that explores new ideas, techniques, and artistic interpretation.

 Leonie's installations are a celebration of women, some veiled about emancipatory freedom and achievement using the power of art to tell stories.
 Recently her wellspring of creativity is curating and collaborating exhibitions on women's issues with a sculptor, writer and researcher from the Institute for Women's Policy Research, photographer, musician and dancer.

 Her art is featured in international books & professional publications, recently in Ateliers d’art, Jun-Jul 2021, 'La Couleur Un Monde À Explorer'.